goosst/wesite/content/HomeAssistant/hass_laptop.md

 ```
 Due to some specific installation issues with the 0.100 version, this one had to be installed manually: `https://pypi.org/project/home-assistant-frontend/`

-additional python packages (you own judgement if you need them)
+additional python packages (your own judgement if you need them):

 ```
 sudo apt-get -y install libfreetype6-dev pkg-config libjpeg-dev imagemagick mosquitto mosquitto-clients python3-scipy